All Episodes

 I wouldn't bet on it.

-In public, they were disdainful.
+public, they were disdainful.

-Um is there a reason why that matters so much?
+Is there a reason why that matters so much?

 There's something about the story that I'm missing.

-I I get that Fauci shouldn't have been lying, and I get that probably would have been better if we knew the right answer, but did it make any difference in the end that we knew where it came from or we didn't know where it came from?
+But did it make any difference in the end that we knew where it came from or we didn't know where it came from?

-Like as a as a practical matter, would we have treated China differently?
+As a practical matter, would we have treated China differently?

 I don't know.

-So I will acknowledge that uh Fauci has to answer for that if he was lying to the public, but I'm not aware of how that hurt us.
+So, I will acknowledge that Fauci has to answer for that if he was lying to the public.

 I mean, you wouldn't want it to happen again, right?

-But but did it hurt us?
+But did it hurt us just in trust?

 Yeah, yeah.

-Are you comfortable with the fact that there are tens of billions of dollars on secret projects, and that even a member of Congress who presumably would have the authorization can't figure out what they are?
+Are you comfortable with the fact that there are tens of billions of dollars on secret projects and that even a member of Congress who presumably would have the authorization can't figure out what they are?

-Uh well, I'm a little uncomfortable with that.
+Well, I'm a little uncomfortable with that.

-You know, you you like to believe that they have the right um the right kind of controls and audits on that kind of stuff, that even though you and I don't know what it is, that doesn't mean the government doesn't have full control over it and they're monitoring their expenses and making sure that it's operating in the best interest of the public, right?
+That even though you and I don't know what it is, that doesn't mean the government doesn't have full control over it and they're monitoring their expenses and making sure that it's operating in the best interest of the public, right?

 No.

-One thing we know for sure is that our government is designed, maybe unintentionally, but it's designed by its design, it's it's a giant criminal organization because it just invites every criminal scheme that you can possibly do, and the odds of getting away with them look like it's pretty good.
+It's a giant criminal organization because it just invites every criminal scheme that you can possibly do, and the odds of getting away with them look like it's pretty good.

 No, I wouldn't say that, even though it's true.